GingerNinja23/ipop-documentation/Configuring-IPsec-with-IPOP-GroupVPN.md

 4. Putting certificates, keys in the right place

 There are three files that need to be setup in /etc/racoon/certs, per node. the CA certificate file (cacert.pem), the host certificate file (host-cert.pem), and the host's private key (host-key.pem).
 Note, the host certificate needs to have the subjectAltName extension set.
-You can use tools such as [https://www.openssl.org/docs/HOWTO/certificates.txt OpenSSL to create and sign certificates] - this is not covered in this documentation.
+You can use tools such as [https://www.openssl.org/docs/HOWTO/certificates.txt|OpenSSL to create and sign certificates] - this is not covered in this documentation.
 For GroupVPN, you may decide to configure Racoon such that it does not verify subjectAltName against a host name or IP address; in essence, any host with a certificate signed by the trusted CA is allowed into the VPN.

 5. Starting things up